gmazy/bag-decompress/Readme.txt

     - Drag and drop bagfile over to remove compression.
 Files can be recompressed after with Bagedit.
     - Drag and drop .bmap file over to extract .dds.

-    - Double click or run using console to load interactive mode.
+    - Double click or run using console to load experimental interactive mode.

 Thanks to: